aegerev/baratie_conditional-menu/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Copyright:
 © 2024 New Atlantica Studios.
-All rights reserved.
+All rights reserved. <br/>
-© 1997 by Eiichiro Oda/SHUEISHA Inc.
+© 1997 by Eiichiro Oda/SHUEISHA Inc.<br/>
 © 1999 Eiichiro Oda/Shueisha, Toei Animation